Prof. Michalis Kontopodis (CPsychol)

 - International Society for Cultural-historical Activity Research (Former Secretary)

-Prof. Michalis Kontopodis contributes to a variety of courses on global childhood and youth studies across BA and MA and PhD programmes.
+Prof. Michalis Kontopodis contributes to a variety of courses in childhood and youth studies across BA and MA and PhD programmes.
 He welcomes potential PhD students interested in childhood and youth, media and/or global education to contact him directly as to discuss their ideas and research proposals (spoken languages: English, German, French, Greek, Portuguese & Spanish).